 A London fog—"fog" for short—is composed of concentrated earl grey tea, sweetener, and steamed milk.
 Elegantly simple with distinctive flavors, fogs depend on high-quality ingredients.
-To that end we use our organic, in-house blended Hugo Grey: bold black breakfast tea from Yunnan, China massaged with oil of bergamot from southern Italy's Reggio Di Calabria.
+To that end we use our in-house blended Hugo Grey: bold black breakfast tea from Yunnan, China massaged with oil of bergamot from southern Italy's Reggio Di Calabria.

 Here, we've streamlined the London fog's preparation for baristas: